 Helping Firms Comply With Rules

-In 2018, FINRA spent $7.3 million in part to fund operations and support for various tools and resources to help improve compliance by the firms and individuals it regulates.
-For example, FINRA continued to offer conferences and educational programs, regional member forums, boot camps and outreach events.
-Highlights include FINRA’s Annual, Small Firm and Fixed Income Conferences, the FINRA Institute at Georgetown Certified Regulatory and Compliance Professional (CRCP)® program, as well as newer topic-based conferences focusing on cybersecurity and registration and disclosure, as well as half-day seminars on anti-money laundering (AML).
-FINRA also invested in developing additional compliance tools and resources for firms—such as enhancements to the Compliance Vendor Directory and the introduction of the Peer-2-Peer Compliance Library—as well as ongoing call center support for questions from broker-dealers, individual brokers and the investing public.
+In 2019, FINRA spent $6.7 million to fund operations and support for various tools and resources to help improve compliance by the firms and individuals it regulates.
+FINRA continued to offer conferences and educational programs, regional member forums, boot camps and outreach events, including the FINRA Annual and Small Firm Conferences, topic-based conferences focusing on Regulation Best Interest, protection of senior investors and regulatory technology.** Other highlights include half-day seminars on anti-money laundering and regional forums offered to member firms free of cost.
+FINRA also invested in developing additional compliance tools and resources for firms, such as introducing FINRA’s Preferred Pricing Program and enhancing the Compliance Calendar.
+This cost also includes ongoing call center support for questions from broker-dealers, individual registered representatives and the investing public.

-Training FINRA Examination Staff Regarding the Markets, Products and Businesses That FINRA Regulates
+Training FINRA Staff Regarding the Markets, Products and Businesses That FINRA Regulates

 FINRA continues to expand the training it provides to staff, including examiners, to ensure staff is prepared for new regulatory challenges.
-In 2018, we spent $4.6 million on regulatory-focused training, including training programs for Member Supervision and Market Regulation staff.
+In 2019, we spent $4.4 million on regulatory-focused training, including training programs for Member Supervision, Enforcement and Market Regulation staff.